JonMarten/RNAseq/README.md

 * [3_3a_map_cis_eQTLs_submissions_script.sh](3_3a_map_cis_eQTLs_submissions_script.sh) and [3_3b_map_cis_eQTLs.py](3_3b_map_cis_eQTLs.py): The python script that runs the cis-eQTL mapping in TensorQTL, and the shell script for submission to CSD3.
 Cis window is definied as +-1Mb from the TSS of the gene - this is the default for TensorQTL but can be modified by specifying a value for `window` in `map_cis` or `map_nominal`.
 * [3_4a_map_trans_eQTLs_submissions_script.sh](3_4a_map_trans_eQTLs_submissions_script.sh) and [3_4b_map_trans_eQTLs.py](3_4b_map_trans_eQTLs.py): The corresponding scripts for submitting trans-eQTL mapping.

-Note: As of 29/7/2020 the trans scripts are untested, but I have historically had errors with trans mapping detailed [here](https://github.com/broadinstitute/tensorqtl/issues/13).
-These were mitigated for the COVID-19 analysis by expanding the window size to encompass all SNPs in one go, but this may not be possible for genome-wide analysis.
+Note: Chr X was imputed by Savita for the COVID-19 projects.
+Fewer individuals are included in the genotype data (I suspect due to call-rate filtering being applied to ChrX only rather than genome-wide).
+Consequently the sample size is 4038 for ChrX compared to 4140 for the autosomes.
+It might be possible to find out what happened to these individuals but you'd have to ask Savita, and right now, I don't have time.

 ## Files
 All files on CSD3 are currently located in the project folder, `/rds/project/jmmh2/rds-jmmh2-projects/interval_rna_seq/` (i.e. not in the GWASqc folder, since they're not yet finalised).